open-telemetry/oteps/text/0225-configuration.md

   * Limitations in the schema definition language result in poor ergonomics if type safety is to be retained.

 ## Open questions

-### How to handle environment variable / file config overlap?

-How does file configuration interact with environment variable configuration when both are present?

-* Solution 1: Ignore environment configuration when file configuration is present.
-Log a warning to the user indicating that multiple configuration modes were detected, but use the file configuration as the source of truth.
-* Solution 2: Superimpose environment configuration on top of file configuration when both are present.
-One problem with this is that environment variable configuration doesn’t map to file configuration in an intuitive way.
-For example, OTEL_TRACES_EXPORTER defines a list of span exporters to be paired with a batch span processor configured by the OTEL_BSP_* variables.
-What do we do if the file config already contains one or more processors with an exporter specified in OTEL_TRACES_EXPORTER?
-Essentially, do we merge or append the environment variable configuration?

 ### How to handle no-code vs programmatic configuration?